128technology/docs/docs/plugin_monitoring_agent.md

     _**Resolution**_ The underlying memory leak for the CPU collector has been fixed to resolve the high memory condition.

-  - **PLUGIN-2272 The `include-output` configuration causes unrelated config to be added to the generated config
+  - **PLUGIN-2272 The `include-output` configuration causes duplicated config to be added to the generated config

-    _**Resolution**_ The code generation logic handles multiple `include-output` correctly and resolves the duplication in the generated config.
+    _**Resolution**_ The code generation logic handles multiple `include-output` requests correctly and resolves the duplication in the generated config.

   - **I95-53604 Router syslog output is sometimes malformed

-    _**Resolution**_ When an input uses multiple syslog output, the data corruption caused by message serialization code has been addressed.
+    _**Resolution**_ When an input uses multiple syslog outputs, the data corruption caused by message serialization code has been addressed.

   - **WAN-1714 Dataplane CPU shows incorrect data for core utilization on node0

-    _**Resolution**_ The cpu collector handles various edge cases with missing data, IDP enabled, etc. when reporting the core utilization statistics.
+    _**Resolution**_ The cpu collector handles various edge cases with missing data, IDP enabled, etc., when reporting the core utilization statistics.

   - **I95-43137 Session Records not sent correctly in syslog output